 As set out in the AR-PST Stage 4 Topic 1a report ENTSO-E, the European Network of Transmission System Operators for Electricity, is the association for the cooperation of the European transmission system operators (TSOs).
 The 40 member TSOs representing 36 countries are responsible for the secure and coordinated operation of Europe’s electricity system, the largest interconnected electrical grid in the world.
 In addition to its core historical role in technical cooperation, ENTSO-E is also the common voice of TSOs of Europe.

-ENTSO-E Grid Forming Capability of Power Park Modules, Final Report on Technical Requirements, Final | 3 October 2025
+ENTSO-E Grid Forming Capability of Power Park Modules, Report on Technical Requirements, Final | 3 October 2025

 In the context of grid forming capability for power park modules, this report proposes a first interim non-binding approach of detailing grid forming technical requirements in the national implementation of the amended Network Code on Requirements for Generators (NC RfG).